 Prescribed Sleep Medication or Natural Sleep?

 My primary care physician prescribed a sleep medication called Zolpidem.
 He said to take one 10mg tablet nightly as needed for sleeping difficulty.
 Zolpidem is a sedative-hypnotic, which, works by slowing activity in the brain so that one can fall asleep.
 This sleep medication is somewhat strong and it does have side effects such as “a drugged feeling”, constipation, diarrhea, gas, heartburn, and changes in ones appetite, unusual dreams heavy menstrual bleeding, and many others.
 My doctor did not recommend any natural cures for my sleep problem.
-Sleep Medicationnatural sleep medication
+Sleep Medication

 Physicians know that sleep medication will put you to sleep, but they also know that sleep drugs should be used only after natural aids fail to help you with your sleep.
 In my opinion, my doctor wanted to solve the problem quickly or his sleep training was not extensive.